Monday, October 7, 2013

 How to Teach Your One year old to Read

-Hey there.
-I haven't posted for a long time because of my very hectic home life, but anyway, I am excited to share this post to all moms.
-It's about teaching your child how to read or speak, not specifically to be fluent but to at least give them a starting point in language.
+Hey there!
+I haven’t posted in a while due to my hectic home life, but I’m excited to share this post with all the moms out there.
+It’s about teaching your child to read and speak—not necessarily to be fluent, but to give them a solid starting point in language development.

-I started noticing my baby so hooked up with nursery rhymes and phonics during her early months, I think she's 5 months that time when we started to let her watch baby phonics.
-She doesn't even cry or ask for attention while she's in that mode.
-Few months later, she started to recognize objects, but the words are not clear yet.
-At one year old, she can speak more words than any other kids her age.
+I started noticing that my baby was captivated by nursery rhymes and phonics from her early months.
+I think she was about 5 months old when we began letting her watch baby phonics.
+During that time, she didn’t cry or ask for attention while she was engaged.
+A few months later, she began to recognize objects, although her words were not clear yet.
+By the time she turned one, she could speak more words than many other kids her age.

-1. Watch phonics or nursery rhymes, specifically baby channels teaching ABC's, sounds, colors and the likes.
-We let our baby watch at least an hour a day during her early months but as she grows up, she spend more hours a day watching phonics and nursery rhymes.
-Take note of their favorites and let them watch it everyday, repeatedly so they will absorb what is taught from that video.
-Remember, they are like sponge absorbing what they see and hear.
-And the more they hear, they will easily pick up and remember the words.
-Some recommended baby channels are Super Simple Songs, Songs for Children, and Mother Goose Club.
-Reminder: You have to be with your child whenever he or she is at the front of the TV or a computer to guide and explain everything what is showed.
+1. Watch phonics and nursery rhymes: Focus on baby channels that teach the ABCs, sounds, colors, and similar concepts.
+We let our baby watch for at least an hour a day during her early months, and as she grew, she spent even more time watching phonics and nursery rhymes.
+Take note of her favorites and let her watch them repeatedly so she can absorb the lessons from the videos.
+Remember, children are like sponges, soaking up what they see and hear.
+The more they hear, the more easily they will pick up and remember words.
+Some recommended baby channels include Super Simple Songs, Songs for Children, and Mother Goose Club.
+It’s important to be present with your child while they watch, guiding and explaining everything being shown.

-2. Read books with your baby everyday.
-This needs a lot of patience since not all young children wants to listen and read books.
-Look for the perfect timing like when they are in the mood.
-Do not force your child to read.
-I see a lot of parents pressure their child to learn many things.
-Remember, pressuring and over stimulation is bad for your child, it may greatly affect the learning.
+1. Read books with your baby every day: This requires a lot of patience since not all young children want to listen or read.
+Look for the perfect timing when they are in the mood, and don’t force your child to read.
+I see many parents pressuring their children to learn too quickly.
+Remember, pressure and overstimulation can be detrimental to a child’s learning.

-3. Conduct a recitation.
-When my baby was one year old, we have this routine to ask her speak a word.
-And she is happily participating.
-However, just like reading, it also takes time and needs more patience.
+2. Conduct a recitation: When my baby turned one, we established a routine where we would ask her to say a word.
+She happily participated!
+However, just like reading, this approach takes time and patience.

-4. Be an example.
-If you want your child to focus on learning, show him or her that you are also enjoying learning like showing them that you're reading a book, writing etc.
+3. Be an example: If you want your child to focus on learning, demonstrate that you enjoy learning too—whether it’s reading a book, writing, or engaging in other educational activities.

-So far, these are just some of the doable ways we've done to our baby.
-Hope it helps.
-Please share your experiences and techniques in teaching your child.
-Hit the comment box.
+So far, these are just some of the practical strategies we've implemented with our baby.
+I hope you find them helpful!
+Please share your experiences and techniques for teaching your child in the comments.
+I’d love to hear from you!

 No comments: